Sycamore Canyon Wedding Venue on Smith Mountain Lake, VA

 The name Sycamore Canyon comes from California — specifically the canyon near Big Sur where Jason’s grandmother was raised.
 Before they met, his grandfather was serving as a World War II naval aviator, ferrying planes across the world and later building a life defined by resilience, craftsmanship, and connection.

 That legacy is echoed throughout the venue, most clearly in the sycamore tree itself — rendered in metal, suspended from the trusses, and quietly anchoring the space.
+Designed by Jason’s daughter, McKinley, the emblem becomes more than a logo; it’s a generational thread woven directly into the structure.

 This is where the venue’s style becomes clear: modern minimalism layered with heritage Americana.
 Clean lines meet biographical design.
 Not nostalgia — intention.